LaunchCode-Education-Archived/launchcode131/webpage/_assignments/00-welcome.md

 	For now, you don't need to understand what you see.
 We just want the computer to run this program.

 8. *Run the program:* Right click on **RobotController.java** and select *Run as -> Java application*.
-In the bottom right corner, you will see a * GO * button.
+In the bottom right corner, you will see a *GO* button.
-	Click the *Go *.
+	Click the *Go*.
 The program should create a robot, and you should see the robot start to move.

-9.
-	*Modifying programs:*
-	In general, before you can execute a Java program, it must first be compiled (translated) into *byte code* that can be executed by the Java interpreter.
-A program that performs this translation is called a <I>compiler</I>.
+9. *Modifying programs:* In general, before you can execute a Java program, it must first be compiled (translated) into *byte code* that can be executed by the Java interpreter.
+A program that performs this translation is called a *compiler*.
 Eclipse checks your files to see if they will compile, and it marks errors so you can correct them.
-	If you position the
-	mouse cursor over an error icon or a red underline, a description of the error will be displayed.
+If you position the mouse cursor over an error icon or a red underline, a description of the error will be displayed.

 Try typing some random text into the **RobotController.java** file to introduce an error.
 You should see an error icon appear at the left.
 Note that sometimes the error message appears on the line *after* the error.
 At the bottom of the window, you'll see **console** and **problems**.
 The console window shows any printed output of the program.
 If you click on **problems** you'll see a list of the errors, and clicking on an item in the list will take you to the location of that error in the Java file so you can correct it.
 Undo your typing, or close (without saving) and re-open the file.

-10.
-	*Make the robot do your bidding:*
-	So your real assignment here is
-	to provide some instructions so that the robot navigates from from CEC to your instructor's office.
+10. *Make the robot do your bidding:* So your real assignment here is to provide some instructions so that the robot navigates from CEC to your instructor's office.

-	1.
-		Open up the **RobotInstructions** file, which is also in your **lab0** package.
+	1. Open up the **RobotInstructions** file, which is also in your **lab0** package.
 This is where the commands to move the robot are written.

 		> You now have two files open in eclipse:
 		>